Logo

 Key Features of the Integration

-• Data Syncing: Import Salesforce objects (Leads, Contacts, Accounts, Opportunities) and fields (e.g., name, email, stage) into Braze to create or update user profiles.
+• Data Syncing: Import Salesforce objects (Leads, Contacts, Accounts, Opportunities) and fields (e.g., name, email, and stage) into Braze to create or update user profiles.

 • Journey Orchestration: Use Braze’s Canvas tool to build multi-step, cross-channel customer journeys triggered by Salesforce updates.